Azure/azure-storage-net/README.md

 ## For more details, please visit the proper location for each repo.

+## Support Statement

+- We will be making only fixes related data integrity and security for 11.x.
+- We will not be adding new storage service version support for this SDK.
+- We will not be back porting fixes and features added to the current version to the versions in this repo
+- We will not be making any changes to the performance characteristics of this SDK.

+We have engineered a highly performant and scalable SDK with our V12 releases.
+We encourage all our customers to give it a try.

 # Microsoft Azure Storage SDK for .NET (11.1.5)